printers-for-people/catboat/docs/Config_Reference.md

 ## ⚠️ Danger Options

-A collection of DangerKlipper-specific system options
+A collection of Kalico-specific system options

 ```
 [danger_options]
 #error_on_unused_config_options: True
 #   If an unused config option or section should cause an error
-#   if False, will warn but allow klipper to still run.
+#   if False, will warn but allow Kalico to still run.
 #   The default is True.
 #allow_plugin_override: False
 #   Allows modules in `plugins` to override modules of the same name in `extras`